-Articles for which alternative funding is available are not eligible for reimbursement.
-This includes articles reporting research funded by a gift or a grant from a granting agency, foundation, or other institution (including Harvard itself) that allows granted funds to be used for article processing fees (whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain), and articles funded by an institution that itself pays article processing fees on behalf of the author (such as Wellcome Trust).
+Articles for which alternative funding is available are typically not eligible for reimbursement.
+This includes articles reporting research funded by a gift or a grant from a funding agency, foundation, or other institution (including Harvard itself) that allows grant funds to be used for article processing fees (whether or not the particular grant had budgeted for such fees and whether or not sufficient grant funds remain), and articles funded by an institution that itself pays article processing fees on behalf of the author (such as Wellcome Trust).

-Q: What limits on reimbursement are there?
+Q: What are the limits on reimbursement?

 Q: What if there are multiple authors on an article?

 In the case of an article with multiple authors, each author is responsible for a prorated portion of any publishing fees.
 For example, for an article with three authors that is to appear in a journal with a $3,000 publication fee, each author is responsible for $1,000 of that fee.
 If two of the authors are eligible for reimbursement, they may enter an application for $2,000.

 Q: What is the tax status of reimbursements?

 For Harvard employees, such as faculty members or paid researchers, the payment or reimbursement of open-access publication fees may reasonably be viewed as a "working condition fringe" (defined in Internal Revenue Code Section 132 as any property or service provided by an employer to an employee to the extent that, if the employee paid for the property or service, the payment would represent a deductible employee business expense).
-Since working condition fringe benefits are excludible from income, amounts reimbursed to employees from the HOPE Fund would not be includible in income on the employee's Form W-2, and would not be subject to any reporting or withholding.
+Since working condition fringe benefits are excludable from income, amounts reimbursed to employees from the HOPE Fund would not be includible in income on the employee's Form W-2, and would not be subject to any reporting or withholding.

 Reimbursements thus may be taxable.
-For U.S. persons, there is no requirement for Harvard to withhold on, or report the amount of, such fellowship payments; any required reporting is done by the recipients on their individual returns.
-For non-U.S. persons, taxable amounts are subject to reporting on a Form 1042-S, and are subject to withholding, subject to any income tax treaties with the recipient's country of residence, in the same manner as any other fellowship payment to such individuals provided by the University.Back to top
+For U.S. persons, there is no requirement for Harvard to withhold on, or report the amount of, such fellowship payments.
+Any required reporting is done by the recipients on their individual returns.
+For non-U.S. persons, taxable amounts are subject to reporting on a Form 1042-S, and are subject to withholding, subject to any income tax treaties with the recipient's country of residence, in the same manner as any other fellowship payment to such individuals provided by the university.

 Q: Who decides other aspects of the fund's implementation?